mtm-aarhus/Python-NovaSagsFlytPerformer/README.md

    The new caseworker is identified by their RACF/AD identifier.
 To minimize unnecessary API calls, the process keeps an in-memory cache of lookups for the duration of a run.
 If the same new caseworker is requested again, the cached result is reused instead of performing another lookup.

 3. **Reassign Active Tasks**
-   All tasks belonging to the old caseworker that are still active (not closed) are reassigned to the **new caseworker**.
+   All tasks on the case belonging to the old caseworker that are still active (not closed) are reassigned to the **new caseworker**.

 4. **Reassign the Case**
    Ownership of the case itself is transferred from the old caseworker to the new one.